Kulltero/Rust.Community/docs/Basics.md

 | `fadeOut` | float | Makes the Panel fade out instead of disappearing immediately.  _Currently doesn’t fade out any child panels._ |
 | `destroyUi` | string | Destroys the Panel specified in the string before creating your Panel.
 Useful for updating UI. |

 ### About Layers
-layers are used when creating your top most Panel. they differ from Panels because they are static gameObjects that cannot be Destroyed via a DestroyUI call. depending on the Layer you parent to your UI will appear above or below Rust's own UI elements.
+layers are used when creating your top most Panel.
+They differ from Panels because they are static GameObjects that cannot be destroyed via a DestroyUI call.
+Depending on the Layer you parent to, your UI will appear above or below Rust's own UI elements.

 #### Available Layer values
--   `Overall` the top most layer above all of Rust's UI
+- `Overall` the top most layer in front of all of Rust's UI
--   `Overlay`
--   `Hud`
--   `Hud.Menu`
--   `Under` the lower most
+- - `Overlay` - `Hud` - `Hud.Menu` - `Under` the lowermost layer, your UI will appear behind all of Rust's UI

 ### About Naming